Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The Best Employee Monitoring Software Options to Consider:

-- Workpuls – The best employee monitoring software for simplicity
+- Workpuls – The best for companies adapting to remote work

 - Teramind – The best for large organizations